-Students explore web-based innovations in media production and distribution.
+Exploration of web-based innovations in media production and distribution.
 Content quality and management issues are discussed, with opportunities to create and evaluate web media.
 The social and ethical implications of search and web-based collaboration and marketing are discussed.
-Prerequisite COM 102 and COM 110.
-(Offered spring.)
+Prerequisites: COM 102 and COM 110.
+(Offered in spring)